iog-edu-kenya-2024/weekly-assignment-1-tyvan266/README.md

 ## W1.2 Merge sort

 Implement merge sort in Haskell (on lists).
-The idea of merge sort is to split a list into two more or less equal parts, sort them recursively, and then merge two sorted lists using a dedicated merge function.
+The idea of merge sort is to split a list into two more or less equal parts, sort them recursively and then merge two sorted lists using a dedicated merge function.

 Use file `src/W0102.hs`.